m3d14n0/PIA-Toolkit/README.md

 ## Deploying

-The live version of this project was deployed using ** [AWS elasticbeanstalk](https://aws.amazon.com/es/elasticbeanstalk/) that is why dependencies as boto3 or django-ses were used for.
+The live version of this project was deployed using [AWS elasticbeanstalk](https://aws.amazon.com/es/elasticbeanstalk/) that is the reason why some dependencies as boto3 or django-ses are included.
 Same with AWS-related environment variables as ```RDS_DB_NAME ```.

+Feel free to grab your own choice of Deployment platform!

 ## Authors